twhite96/made-mistakes-gatsby/src/posts/mastering-paper/pogo-connect-sensitivity.md

 About a month ago I received a replacement [Pogo Connect Smart Pen](/mastering-paper/pogo-connect-smart-pen/) due to a defect that caused it to stop working.
 Using this replacement for a few days it was clear to me that something was different about this newer model.

-I use Paper by FiftyThree almost exclusively for drawing with the occasional Procreate experiment.
+I use **Paper by FiftyThree** exclusively for drawing with the occasional **Procreate** experiment.
 When using either app I noticed that the sensitivity of the Pogo's tip seemed off.
-To get the full range of stroke sizes I now had to press extremely hard to register a wide stroke (see screenshot below), which really started to screw with how I draw.
+To get the full range of stroke sizes I now had to press extremely hard to register a wide stroke (see screenshot below), which started to screw with how I draw.

 ![Calibrated Pogo Connect line comparison](../../images/pogo-connect-sensitivity-lines.jpg)